There will be no official caravan of goblins, ghouls and every other costume imaginable this Halloween in Ashland.

-The Ashland Chamber of Commerce this week announced the cancellation of its long running Children's Halloween Parade, in an attempt to bring the celebration's focus back to young kids, said Katherine Flanagan, sales and marketing director for the Chamber.
+The Ashland Chamber of Commerce this week announced the cancellation of its long-running Children's Halloween Parade in an attempt to bring the celebration's focus back to young kids, said Katharine Flanagan, sales and marketing director for the chamber.

-Even without the parade, the Chamber will still close downtown's East Main Street and Plaza to host a Children's Halloween Celebration, which will include trick-or-treating at downtown businesses, a larger list of musical performances than in the past, and child-focused activities such as storytelling and photo opportunities with costumed book characters, the Chamber's announcement said.
+The chamber will still close off downtown's East Main Street and Plaza to host a Children's Halloween Celebration, which will include trick-or-treating at downtown businesses, more musical performances than past years and activities directed toward kids.

-Streets will be closed from 3 p.m. to 4:30 p.m. on Halloween for the celebration.
-Businesses that display an orange pumpkin in their window on Halloween will be handing out candy to trick-or-treaters.
+East Main and the Plaza will be closed from 3 to 4:30 p.m., and kids will have the opportunity to trick-or-treat at businesses there.
+Only storefronts displaying an orange pumpkin will be handing out candy to trick-or-treaters.

 There also will be two children's book characters dressed in costume for kids to take pictures with and hear stories from, said Flanagan.
 The celebration will include performances from a half dozen musical acts, including last year's popular Thriller group, a handful of DanceWorks company dancers who perform to the theme of the Michael Jackson hit song.